 Don’t use range ammo as self-defense ammo.
 There are a number of good reasons why it’s a bad idea.

-Range ammunition – meaning full metal jacket or fragmenting ammunition in center fire rifles and pistol, target or bird shot in shotguns – make generally poor self-defense ammunition choices.
-Not that there aren’t good uses for them (ie the range, the dove field), but ammunition is a tool and you should use the right tool for the job.
+Range ammunition — meaning full metal jacket or fragmenting ammunition in center fire rifles and pistol, target or bird shot in shotguns — is a generally poor self-defense ammunition choice.
+Not that there aren’t good uses for it (ie the range, the dove field), but ammunition is a tool and you should use the right tool for the job.

-The typical civilian has a handgun for concealed carry and/or home defense.
-Perhaps that’s buttressed by a long gun for home defense gun and/or a trunk gun, typically a shotgun or AR-platform (or maybe AK-platform) semi-auto rifle.
-It has been recommended forever not to use range ammo for a practical gun and for a number of reasons.
+The typical civilian uses a handgun for concealed carry and/or home defense.
+Perhaps that’s buttressed by a long gun for home defense and/or a trunk gun.
+That’s typically a shotgun or AR-platform (or maybe AK-platform) semi-automatic rifle.
+It has been recommended forever not to use range ammo for a practical gun and there are a number of reasons for that.

 Police figured this out more than 70 years ago when they switched to semi-wadcutter hollow points in their .38 Special and .357 Magnum revolvers and jacketed hollow points in semi-automatic duty pistols.
 They’ve been using buckshot since pretty much the end of the 19th century in shotguns, for the same reason.Okay, so why would anyone think using range ammo is a good idea?

 Some might observe that the military uses FMJ rounds.
 For a start, much of that dates back to the Hague Convention on the use of expanding ammunition in warfare that took place in the 19th century.